 As a faculty we deliver an outstanding programme of professional development; promote postgraduate research, and facilitate creative opportunities for postgraduate students to interact and gain widespread experience.

-The Faculty also hosts, works in partnership and collaborates with a number of research centres and networks: The Centre for Child Wellbeing and Protection (CCWP), Dementia Services Development Centre (DSDC), ProPEL: Professional Practice, Education and Learning, the Scottish Centre for Crime and Justice Research and the Stirling Network for Curriculum Studies.
+The Faculty also hosts, works in partnership and collaborates with a number of research centres and networks: The Centre for Child Wellbeing and Protection (CCWP), the Corpus Linguistics in Scotland network, the Dementia Services Development Centre (DSDC), ProPEL: Professional Practice, Education and Learning, the Salvation Army Centre for Addiction Services and Research; the Scottish Centre for Crime and Justice Research and the Stirling Network for Curriculum Studies.

 The impact of drug misuse on Scotland’s people and society will be the focus of a University of Stirling-hosted research network of universities and NHS boards.

 The Drug Research Network Scotland (DRNS) will be funded by a £240,000 investment from the Scottish Government, administered by the Scottish Funding Council (SFC).
 The Network will inform public policy, improve practice and reduce the harms associated with problem drug use.

 The Salvation Army Centre for Addiction Services and Research has been established to take forward the Salvation Army (TSA) Drug and Alcohol Strategy (SDAS) through collaborative working between TSA and the Faculty of Social Sciences in the University of Stirling.
 Dr Tessa Parkes, Centre Director, is joined by Dr Hannah Carver (Knowledge Exchange Fellow), Marcus Cusack (Knowledge Exchange Assistant) and Dr Maria Fotopoulou (Lecturer in Criminology).